Macy's: 2010s

-2015–present

 In January 2015, it was announced that Macy's would close 14 stores nationwide and shift 830 workers from Macy's and Bloomingdale's stores.
-Unrelated to the store closings, on July 13, 2015 Macy's announced it had sold the former flagship store of Kaufmann's in Downtown Pittsburgh for redevelopment, closing the location after 128 years.
+Unrelated to the store closings, on July 13, 2015, Macy's announced it had sold the former flagship store of Kaufmann's in Downtown Pittsburgh for redevelopment, closing the location after 128 years.

 In May 2015, Macy's joined the new American Express-backed Plenti rewards card, which it shares with AT&T Mobility, Direct Energy, Enterprise Rent-A-Car, ExxonMobil, Hulu, Nationwide Insurance, and Rite Aid.

 On September 9, 2015, Macy's announced it would close 35 to 40 under-performing stores by early 2016.
 The retailer's struggles continued into the holiday season in 2015.
 The company announced that it experienced same store sales declines of 5.2% in November and December 2015 – typically busy months.
 In January 2016, Macy's announced that it will layoff up to 4,800 employees.
 The company said that these closings would experience cost savings of $400 million.
 As of January 2016, Macy's had 770 stores in total.

 On August 11, 2016, Macy's announced that it would close 100 stores in early 2017, expecting to save $550 million a year and cut more than 10,000 jobs.
 Macy's claimed it would instead invest $250 million in digital business and growth strategies for the remaining stores.
 By January 2018, Macy's had revealed the locations of 81 of the 100 store closures.

 In September 2016, Macy's announced that it would be opening an Apple Store in its flagship location, making it the first department store to host an Apple store.
 The announcement came after six straight quarters of sales drops and significant store closings.
 In early January 2017, the value of Macy's shares fell 14%, its biggest drop in seven months.

 In February 2017, the Hudson's Bay Company made an overture to Macy's for a potential takeover of the struggling department store.

 Macy's acquired experiential concept Story in May 2018 and made a minority investment in b8ta, a retail as a service concept, in June 2018.

 By February 2019, Macy's Inc. was operating 867 stores, including Macy's, Backstage, Bloomingdale's, Bloomingdale's Outlets, Bluemercury, and STORY; 641 of the 867 stores were Macy's, including 584 that are full line and 57 that are home, furniture, clearance and specialty stores.

 In November 2018, Macy's announced they would test smaller "neighborhood" stores to reduce costs and promote innovation within the customer experience realm.

 As of 2018, Macy's ranked 120 on the Fortune 500 list of the largest United States corporations by revenue.
-Gennette has also launched an overhaul of Macy's stores called the Growth150 strategic plan.
+Former CEO Jeff Gennette also launched an overhaul of Macy's stores called the Growth150 strategic plan.

 In the second quarter of 2019, Macy's shares fell more than 13 percent.
 On August 14, shares hit $15.82, which was their lowest since February 2010.